 You can get help with:

-- White goods: eligible clients can apply for an essential appliance, including delivery, installation, and old appliance removal where applicable
+- White goods: eligible clients can apply for an essential appliance, including delivery, installation, and old appliance removal where applicable.

 Eligibility

-Households can only apply for this fund if they did not access support in the previous rounds of the Household Support Fund anytime between 1 August 2022 and 9 July 2023.
+Households can only apply for this fund if they did not access support in the previous rounds of the Household Support Fund anytime between November 2023 and September 2024.

-Only one application can be made per household.
-The fund is only for residents living in Plymouth.
-Any applications received that do not meet this initial criteria will be rejected.
+Any applications received that do not meet these criteria will be rejected.

 How to apply